Topological Sort Algorithm: Python, C++ Example

 • A Queue data structure was used to store the node with zero indegree.
 We removed the nodes with zero indegree from the original Graph and placed them in the Queue.
 For this, the required space was O(V).

+These were the individual space complexities.
+So, we need to maximize these spaces in the run time.
 Space complexity stands for O(V), where V means the number of the vertex in the Graph.

 Application of Topological Sort

-There’s a huge use for Topological Sorting.
+There is a huge use for Topological Sorting.
 Here are some of them:

 • Finding a cycle in the Graph.
-We can validate if the Graph is DAG or not with topological sort.
+We can validate if the Graph is a DAG or not with topological sort.

 • Sentence ordering in the auto-completion apps.

-• It is use for detecting deadlocks.
+• It is used for detecting deadlocks.

 • Resolving dependencies.
 For example, if you try to install a package, that package might also need other packages.
 Topological ordering finds out all the necessary packages to install the current package.